Ernie Lombardi: Legacy

 Lombardi was posthumously inducted into the Bay Area Sports Hall of Fame in 1982 and the National Baseball Hall of Fame in 1986.
 In 1981, Lawrence Ritter and Donald Honig included him in their book The 100 Greatest Baseball Players of All Time.
 In 2004, The Cincinnati Reds dedicated a bronze statue of Lombardi at the entrance of Great American Ball Park.
 He was honored along with four other Crosley Field Era Reds: Joe Nuxhall, Ted Kluszewski, Frank Robinson, and Pete Rose.
+Lombardi's larger-than-life bronze statue by Tom Tsuchiya shows him in his 1930s catching stance.

 The Cincinnati Chapter of the BBWAA annually award the Ernie Lombardi Award to the Reds' team MVP.